Delta-Stewardship-Council/swg-21-foodwebs/README.md

+# Food web drivers in the San Francisco Estuary

 This repository contains R code, data, and results supporting the project "Evaluating top-down, bottom-up, and environmental drivers of pelagic food web dynamics along an estuarine gradient" by Tanya L. Rogers, Samuel M. Bashevkin, Christina E. Burdi, Denise D. Colombano, Peter N. Dudley, Brian Mahardja, Lara Mitchell, Sarah Perry, and Parsa Saffarinia.
-A link to the accompanying report will be made available when possible.
+A link to the accompanying article will be posted here when available.

+## Overview

-The project uses structural equation modeling (SEM) and four decades of integrated data to investigate the relative effects of different drivers of the pelagic food web in the San Francisco Estuary.
+The project uses structural equation modeling and four decades of integrated data to investigate the relative effects of different drivers of the pelagic food web in the San Francisco Estuary.